-The MSc programme in Plant Biotechnology was conceptualized and initiated with seed funding from the Department of Biotechnology, India by the TERI University in 2008.
+The MSc programme in Plant Biotechnology was conceptualized and initiated with seed funding from the Department of Biotechnology, India by the TERI SAS in 2008.
 This programme is inter-disciplinary and is designed to empower students with technical skills and generate capacities and career opportunities with an emphasis on sustainable development.
 The programme focuses on core subjects like molecular plant breeding, genetic engineering, genomics, plant tissue culture, proteomics and molecular and cell biology.
 Simultaneously, the students are also trained in applied mathematics, bioinformatics, bioethics, computational biology, intellectual property rights and statistics to enhance their skills and enable them to integrate pure science and emerging technologies successfully.
 The programme aims to create a pool of well-trained professionals in plant biotechnology for both academia and industry.

 - A research-oriented learning that develops analytical and integrative problem-solving approaches.